John Tiffany: Work 2013 to present

 In 2013, he directed a production of Tennessee Williams' The Glass Menagerie at the American Repertory Theater, Cambridge, Massachusetts, which transferred to Broadway.
 The work earned him a second Best Direction of a Play Tony Award nomination.
 However, he lost out to Kenny Leon who directed A Raisin in the Sun.
 In April 2015, his production of Enda Walsh's adaptation of The Twits was described as "torture" by Telegraph Chief Critic Dominic Cavendish.

 Tiffany directed the stage play Harry Potter and the Cursed Child.
 The play opened at the West End Palace Theatre, London on 7 June 2016 in previews and officially on 30 July.
 Harry Potter and the Cursed Child opened on Broadway on 22 April 2018, again directed by Tiffany.
 He won the 2018 Tony Award for Best Direction of a Play, 2018 Drama Desk Award for Outstanding Director of a Play, and 2018 Outer Critics Circle Award for Outstanding Director of a Play.

+Tiffany directed the world premiere of Wild Rose, when it opened at the Royal Lyceum Theatre, Edinburgh in 2025.